Harshit50/Harshit50/README.md

 - 👋 Hi, I’m @Harshit Raheja
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
 DSA and FrontEnd
 - 💞️ I’m looking to collaborate on ...
 FrontEnd Development
 - 📫 How to reach me ... harshitraheja94@gmail.com